 How to start an online dating business

-Searching for a real labour of love?
-An online dating site may be the perfect match
+With the success of Tinder and match.com, an online dating site may be the perfect match for you

 We are rapidly becoming a nation of single people.
 The well-documented rise in cases of separation and divorce is lining the pockets of lawyers, and is also providing a growing market for the online dating site.
-According to a recent report, the number of single adults in the United Kingdom will rise to 15 million in 2011, while the online dating industry will turn over more than £1bn.
+According to a reports, the majority of people in the UK are single and the online dating industry is turning over thousands.

-The modern dating site is, essentially, the successor to old-fashion dating agencies, which matched up members using interviews, profiling and special networking events.
-Whereas the old agencies often did a lot of the searching for their members, meeting new members before hand-picking their potential matches, the modern site allows users to do all the work, searching a database of other members and arranging meetings themselves.
+The modern dating site is, essentially, the successor to old-fashioned dating agencies, which matched up members using interviews, profiling and special networking events.
+Whereas the old agencies often did a lot of the searching for their members, meeting new clients before hand-picking their potential matches, the modern site allows users to do all the work, searching a database of other members and arranging meetings themselves.